 On October 29, 1952 (as far as I can determine).
-Rufus recorded four songs with Sonny Thompson's band (all labels credit Sonny Thompson, with a vocal by "Rufus Junior"): "My Heart Needs Someone", "Insulated Sugar", "Four Thirty In The Morning", and "I Hope You Love Me Too".
+Rufus recorded four songs for King Records with Sonny Thompson's band (all labels credit Sonny Thompson, with a vocal by "Rufus Junior"): "My Heart Needs Someone", "Insulated Sugar", "Four Thirty In The Morning", and "I Hope You Love Me Too".
 Three of these would be released as flip sides of Sonny Thompson instrumentals (all of which had been done at other sessions).

 But where were these recorded?
 Most King recordings were made at their studios in Cincinnati, but I have problems with that.
 Rufus couldn't have been a member of the band, because both he and Sonny were pianists.
 No write-ups of the Thompson band from this time ever mentioned a singer other than Lula Reed and nothing ever said why Rufus and Sonny collaborated on this session.
 Why would Rufus, who seemed to have an aversion to leaving Florida, go all the way to Cincinnati just to record four songs?
 However, as I stated before, Henry Stone managed Rufus; it's possible that Stone also managed Sonny.
 Stone had a complicated relationship with King Records and it's possible that the session really took place in Florida.
 On the other hand, I freely admit that I don't know.